MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 ### Add a user to your organization

-1. Visit [https://admin.microsoft.com](https://admin.microsoft.com) and login with the administrator credentials
+1. Go to [https://admin.microsoft.com](https://admin.microsoft.com) and sign in with the administrator credentials.

-2. From the navigation menu on the left, drop down the __Users__ section and select __Active Users__
+2. In the left nagivation, select **Users**, and then select **Active Users**.

-3. Near the top of the page find the __Add a User__ button and click it to open the New User dialog
+3. Near the top of the page, select the **Add a User** button.

-4. In the New User dialog, fill in the following fields for the User:
+4. In the **New User** dialog box, fill in the following fields:

-    * First Name
+    - First Name

-    * Last Name
+    - Last Name

-    * Display Name
+    - Display Name

-    * Username
+    - Username

-    * Location
+    - Location

-5. Assign the user a role based on what resources they should be accessing:
+5. Assign the user a role based on the resources they need to access:

-    * **User** - This user won't have permissions to the Office 365 admin center or any admin tasks
+    * **User** - This user won't have permissions to the Microsoft 365 admin center or any admin tasks.

-    * **Global Administrator** - This user will have access to all features in the admin center and can perform all tasks in the Office 365 admin center
+    * **Global Administrator** - This user will have access to all features in the admin center and can perform all tasks in the Microsoft 365 admin center.

-    * **Custom Administrator** - You can assign this user one or many roles so they can manage specific areas of Office 365
+    * **Custom Administrator** - You can assign this user one or many roles so they can manage specific areas of Office 365.

-6. Enable the Licenses for __Dynamics 365 for Sales__ and __Office 365 Enterprise__
+6. Enable the licenses for **Dynamics 365 for Sales** and **Office 365 Enterprise**, and then select **Add**.

-7. Click __Add__ to submit the changes
+7. In the confirmation page, make note of the username and password before selecting **Close**.

-8. On the confirmation page, make note of the __Username__ and __Password__ before clicking __Close__
+8. Select the user you just created, and then select **Edit** next to **Group Memberships**.

-9. Select the user you just created and on the __Group Memberships__ line click __Edit__
+9. Search for the user group you created earlier, and then select the group name to add the user to the group.

-10. Search for the user group you created earlier and click the group name to add the user to the group
+10. Select **Close** to finish adding the user.

-11. Click __Close__ to finish adding the user
+    > [NOTE]

-**Note:** It may take some time for users added to your organization to show up in Dynamics, so we suggest adding all the users to your Organization before continuing
+    > It may take some time for users added to your organization to show up in Dynamics 365, so it's a good idea to add all the users to your organization before continuing.

 ### Assign a security Role to the User